Should you choose a niche that you love?

 Choosing a niche that you like, or love will probably be easier for you, for several reasons –

 Your goal is to get your first 30-50 posts out there as soon as you can.
-Knowing and liking your niche will help with that.
+Knowing and liking your niche could help with that.

 Don’t base your choice solely on passion!